OceanGlidersCommunity/OceanGliders/README.md

 # Recent ongoing efforts
 - Access and discuss the new [OceanGliders format](https://github.com/OceanGlidersCommunity/OG1.0-user-manual).
 - Join the [Oxygen SOP](https://github.com/OceanGlidersCommunity/Oxygen_SOP).
 - SOPs for Salinity, Nitrate and Depth Average Currents (DACs) are in preparation and will be uploaded during authum 2021.
+If you wish to contribute to the SOP development just let us know [here](https://github.com/OceanGlidersCommunity/OceanGliders/discussions/1).

 Stay tuned and get involved!